 The property sector is a vital part of the economy, with both domestic and international developers finding the UK an attractive place to invest.

-However, the start of 2020 has bought challenges to everyone across the sector.
 The Coronavirus crisis stalled many transactions, closed construction sites and saw many landlords facing cash flow problems as a result of the non-payment of first quarter rents.

 As our year has unfolded some green shoots have emerged - the residential market leapt out of the starting blocks due to pent-up demand, further fuelled by a Stamp Duty Land Tax (SDLT) holiday and construction sites have reopened with many businesses embracing a few more ’modern methods of construction’ in response to the more restrictive working environment.